 Many thanks to Nam, Lauren, Seth, Madeleine, and Megan for helping to facilitate this workshop!

-Up4 The Challenge was thrilled to be working with Ryerson University once again as part of their Arts and Contemporary Studies Fellowship program.
-In 2019 we had the opportunity to work with two amazing students, Devany and Smyrna, and this year we were fortunate to have Pari join our team.
-In addition to developing program content, Pari co-facilitated workshops with JPCI and SCS students.
+Up4 The Challenge was thrilled to be working with Toronto Metropolitan University (formerly Ryerson) once again as part of their Arts and Contemporary Studies Fellowship program.
+In 2019 we had the opportunity to work with two amazing students, Devany and Smyrna, in 2021 we had the privilege of working with Pari, and Moriah and Natalie joined our team in 2022.
+In addition to developing program content, these Fellowship students co-facilitated workshops with schools and community partners.

 Design for (Dis)Ability - SCS